ihni/yuzupayroll/docs/code/database.md

 ## Use
 - The only exposed functions are **get_connection()** and **close_connection()**
-- The former will connect if no connections were made(or reconnect if it had previously failed) and return the connector, else, previous connection still existed, that would then be returned
+- The former will connect if no connections were made(or reconnect if it had previously failed) and return the connector, else, the previous connection still that existed would then be returned
 - **close_connection()** automatically cleans up the connection and closes it
 - import the db package and get the connection like such:
 ```python